kk0mo/LDP_RU/readme.md

-The results presented below compare our specific algorithm with algorithm proposed in [Tao (2022)](https://proceedings.mlr.press/v151/tao22a.html), namely `LDPRSE`.
-These comparisons were made in an online MABs setting under weak corruption conditions.
-The findings are organized into two columns, demonstrating the impact of varying alpha values on performance as epsilon increases.
+The results presented in this repo compare our specific algorithms with the algorithm proposed in [Tao et al (2022)](https://proceedings.mlr.press/v151/tao22a.html), namely `LDPRSE`, which is proposed for the setting of LDP + heavy-tailed rewards in online MABs.

+Hence, our comparisons were made in the online MAB setting under weak corruption.
+The findings are organized into two columns, demonstrating the impact of varying alpha (corruption) values on performance as epsilon (privacy) increases.
-These highlights the advantages of our methodology over `LDPRSE` in online environments.
+These results highlight the advantages of our algorithms over `LDPRSE` in the situations where there exist additional corruptions.

-- **Left Column (Alpha = 2%)**: As epsilon increases, _we observe that the performance curve not only aligns with our theoretical results but also surpasses **LDPRSE**_.
-This showcases the efficiency and effectiveness of our approach under lower alpha settings.
+- **Left Column (Alpha = 2%)**: As epsilon increases (i.e., weaker privacy protection), _we observe that the performance not only aligns with our theoretical results (e.g., the gap between LTC and CTL becomes smaller) but also consistently surpasses **LDPRSE**_.
+This showcases the effectiveness of our approach under low corruption settings.
-- **Right Column (Alpha = 7%)**: Consistent with the observations made in the left column, when the privacy parameter (epsilon) remains constant, an increase in alpha leads to poorer performance.
+- **Right Column (Alpha = 7%)**: For this larger corruption setting, our algorithms continue to outperform `LDPRSE`, under different choices of $\epsilon$.

 <table>
   <tr>